What is Image SXM?

 For any 68K Mac from the LC upwards

-( also suitable for Mac emulators )
+( also suitable for some Mac emulators )

 F